sdcnku/micropython/docs/library/omv.sensor.rst

    Makes images look like the FLIR Lepton thermal images using a very non-linear color palette.

+.. data:: sensor.IOCTL_SET_READOUT_WINDOW

+   Lets you set the readout window for the OV5640.

+.. data:: sensor.IOCTL_GET_READOUT_WINDOW

+   Lets you get the readout window for the OV5640.

 .. data:: sensor.IOCTL_SET_TRIGGERED_MODE

    Lets you set the triggered mode for the MT9V034.